lndymrwn/instagram-clone-react/README.md

 the run, npm run start
 Finally, (optional) if you want to use your own Firebase application go into /src/firebase.js and change the config object.

-## Usage
-In the top folder (with server.js) run "npm start".
-Alternately go to the deployed page https://bolsa-tober65.herokuapp.com/.

-On the sign up page enter a username, email, and password, then login with your email and password.
-You can then upload images, giving them a caption.
-When you are logged in you are also able to comment on photos.

 ## Resources
 A very special thank you to: